-If you or a friend are in immediate danger, call 911 for help.
+If you or someone you know are in immediate danger, call 911 for help.

 To prevent anyone (such as an abuser) from tracking your online activity, read this.